deeppavlov/DeepPavlov/docs/features/models/bert.rst

 Conversational RuBERT was trained on OpenSubtitles [5]_, Dirty, Pikabu, and Social Media segment of Taiga corpus [8]_.
 We assembled new vocabulary for Conversational RuBERT model on this data and initialized model with RuBERT.

+Conversational DistilRuBERT (6 transformer layers) and DistilRuBERT-tiny (2 transformer layers) were trained on the same data as Conversational RuBERT and highly inspired by DistilBERT [13]_.
+Namely, Distil* models (students) used pretrained Conversational RuBERT as teacher and linear combination of the following losses:

+1. Masked language modeling loss (between student output logits for tokens and its true labels)
+2. Kullback-Leibler divergence (between student and teacher output logits)
+3. Cosine embedding loss (between averaged hidden states of the teacher and hidden states of the student)
+4. Mean squared error loss (between averaged attention maps of the teacher and attention maps of the student)

 Sentence Multilingual BERT is a representation-based sentence encoder for 101 languages of Multilingual BERT.
 It is initialized with Multilingual BERT and then fine-tuned on english MultiNLI [9]_ and on dev set of multilingual XNLI [10]_.